kivatmojo/ECON_104/Project_2/README.md

 ```

-The variables we chose to analyze were TESLA and NVIDIA stock prices, and the effect, if any, both stocks have on one another's price.
+For this project, what we chose to analyze were TESLA and NVIDIA stock prices, and the effect, if any, both stocks have on one another's price.
 TESLA is a technology and clean energy company that builds electric cars and energy storage products.
 NVIDIA Corporation is a multinational technology company primarily known for designing graphics processing units (GPUs) for the gaming and professional markets.

 As TESLA builds its self-driving technology and neural networks, they have become a recent customer of NVIDIA and their chips.
 We believe this relationship will result in some correlation in the company's stock prices.

 In this project, we are using stock price data from 2010 to present day as TESLA went public on June 29, 2010.
 We chose to use news sentiment data, expected inflation rates, and real interest rates as our predictors for determining future stock prices.
 We converted the stock prices to monthly percentage change, and had all our predictors be a monthly figure.

 Sentiment data refers to information gathered from various sources, such as social media, news articles, financial reports, and other textual data, to gauge the overall sentiment or mood surrounding the world.
 We are also using real interest rates and expected inflation rates from FRED.
 We believe these predictors can influence investors' decisions to save and invest in the economy, and therefore will affect company stock prices.
 ***